PrestaShop/prestashop-specs/back-office/design/themes-and-logo/theme-logo.md

 All the themes imported are displayed here with a preview.

 A button "use this theme" is displayed for themes not currently used.
-After clicking on it, the current theme is switched with the one selected and "My current theme" is displayed for the theme used.
+After clicking on it, a modal is displayed: "Use this theme?".
+A button "Cancel" allows canceling the switch of the theme.
+A button "Yes" allows switching the theme.
+The current theme is switched with the one selected and "My current theme" is displayed for the theme used.

 A button "delete" is displayed for themes not currently used.
 After clicking on it, a modal is displayed: "Delete this theme?".
 A button "Cancel" allows canceling the deletion.
 A button "Yes" allows confirming the deletion.
 A message "Successful deletion." is displayed to confirm the deletion.